uvaai/ml1/_schedules/1 Fall 2024/index.md

 ## Passing the course

-The programming and writing assignment will both be graded on a 1 to 10 scale. and at the end of the course an average for both these elements will be computed.
+The programming and writing assignment will both be graded on a 1 to 10 scale and at the end of the course an average for both these elements will be computed.
 The SOWISO exercises have automatic feedback, so they will only be graded on a *pass/fail* basis.
 Attendance each week will also be graded